Satyawart Kadian: 2010 Youth Olympic Games

-2013 World Youth Wrestling Championships
+2013 World Junior Wrestling Championships

 Kadian rose to prominence in the 2013 World Youth Wrestling Championships in Sofia, Bulgaria when he became the only Indian wrestler to return home with a medal, albeit the bronze one.
 It was a tough road for the Indian to the semis, having beaten an Iranian and a Kazakh to line up against Viktor Kazishvili of the United States of America.
 The young wrestler was unable to overcome the American and came up against Ali Bonceoglu of Turkey in the bronze medal match where he succeeded in overcoming the wily Turkish wrestler.

 Battling an ankle injury during the semi-final and bronze medal bouts, Kadian said his motivation to win a meal was the lean returns from the wrestling contingent.
 "The first few days were not good for us.
 We didn't win a medal in freestyle and Greco-Roman.
 I wanted to end this barren spell and win a medal at any cost.
 After the first round I felt in good form.
 In the bronze-medal match I desperately wanted to register a victory," said the 18 year old in an interview with the Times of India.

 In the build-up to the tournament, Kadian trained with Olympic medallists Sushil Kumar and Yogeshwar Dutt at the senior national wrestling camp in Sonepat.
-Raj Singh, secretary general of the Wrestling Federation of India (at that time) attributed Kadian's success in Sofia to his eagerness to learn and easy interaction with senior wrestlers.
+Raj Singh, the then secretary general of the Wrestling Federation of India, attributed Kadian's success in Sofia to his eagerness to learn and easy interaction with senior wrestlers.